momentohq/client-sdk-go/examples/aws-lambda/README.md

 <br>

-## Simple Get Lambda
+## How to use Momento Go SDK in AWS Lambda

-This repo contains an example AWS Lambda Function, built using AWS CDK, that sets and gets an item in a Momento cache.
+This directory contains an example Lambda function, built using AWS CDK, that sets and gets a hardcoded key-value pair in a Momento cache.

 ## Prerequisites